cython/cython/src/tutorial/clibraries.rst

         ext_modules = [Extension("queue", ["queue.pyx"])]
     )

-We can extend this script to include the necessary setup for building against the external C library.
-Assuming it's installed in the normal places (e.g. under ``/usr/lib`` and ``/usr/include`` on a Unix-like system), we could simply change the extension setup from
+To build against the external C library, we must extend this script to include the necessary setup.
+Assuming the library is installed in the usual places (e.g. under ``/usr/lib`` and ``/usr/include`` on a Unix-like system), we could simply change the extension setup from

 ::